lin1ood/lin1ood.github.io/README.md

           •player & dealer bust or === a push bet credited back to player

     Strech Goals
-      •Annomate dealing of cards off the deck
-      •Play with 4 decks
-      •Player has no $ must Stay! loose pot ?
+      •Annomate dealing of cards off the deck (CSS for img) •Play with 4 decks - call create cards n times for n decks •Player has no $ must Stay! loose pot ?
       •algorithm to implement betting strategy
       •insurance - side bet